hansb001/smarthome/README.md

 * movement sensor,
 * light sensor

-therefor I added a line of code for each sensor:
+Therefore I added a line of code for each sensor:

 Gas sensor (line 185)  it sends the the value of gas to the console and the USB port when ``` i ``` is receiceved by the dashboard or the mobile device.
 ```